58th Academy of Country Music Awards: Category updates

 On December 1, 2022, the academy announced it would be changing some of the awards categories.
 The Entertainer of the Year award would increase from five nominees to seven nominees.
 The Songwriter of the Year award would be separated into: Songwriter, described as an individual known predominantly as a songwriter and does not serve as the primary artist; and Artist —Songwriter, described as an individual known both as an artist and a songwriter who was the main recording artist on at least one song that charted in the top 20 on Billboard's Hot Country Songs or Mediabase Country charts during the eligibility period.
 Lastly, Video of the Year would be renamed as Visual Media of the Year, as to include other forms of media.

 Hosts

 On March 28, 2023, the ACM announced that country music legends Dolly Parton and Garth Brooks would host the ceremony.
 This ceremony marks Parton's second consecutive year, and third time hosting, whereas this was Brooks' first time hosting.

-Ceremony information

 Winners and nominees

 Nominees were announced April 13, 2023 on The Bobby Bones Show, and the ACM website.